apache/dolphinscheduler/docs/docs/en/development/backend/spi/alert.md

 * dolphinscheduler-alert-plugins

-  This module is currently a plug-in provided by us, and now we have supported ten plug-ins, such as Email, DingTalk, Script, etc.
+  This module is currently a plug-in provided by us, and now we have supported dozens of plug-ins, such as Email, DingTalk, Script, etc.

 #### Alert SPI Main class information.